Environment in Debt

 If financial debt refers to an obligation to repay money owed, environmental debt takes account of nature’s wealth and measures its value based on patterns of consumption, preservation, and degradation.
 We might consume its resources for economic gain, preserve its aesthetic value, or attempt to balance environmental use by compensating for its degradation.
 Regarding nature’s wealth, how have we borrowed against it?
 When is debt pertinent to negotiating systems of preservation and notions of value regarding land-use?
 What’s at stake in aiming to recover or having to repay environmental debts?

-Citizens from Latin American and Caribbean countries were first to apply the term ecological debt in 1992 to argue that “industrialized countries have incurred an ecological debt with the world.[2]Andrew Simms, Ecological Debt: Global Warming and the Wealth of Nations, Second Edition (NY: Pluto Press, 2009), 90.
-The term ecological debt formally entered the policy debate in 1992 at the Earth … Continue reading
+Citizens from Latin American and Caribbean countries were first to apply the term ecological debt in 1992 to argue that “industrialized countries have incurred an ecological debt with the world.2Andrew Simms, Ecological Debt: Global Warming and the Wealth of Nations, Second Edition (NY: Pluto Press, 2009), 90.
+The term ecological debt formally entered the policy debate in 1992 at the Earth Summit when Latin American and Caribbean citizens drafted a report titled Our Common Agenda.

 As wild fluctuations in weather patterns escalate and are increasingly attributed to the consequences of global warming, the balance of ecological debts and payments remains part of a conversation that aims to place some measure of responsibility for repayment on nations that have exacerbated problems of polluting, over-fishing, and species destruction.